Read This Before Giving Your Boston Terrier Peanut Butter!

 What happens when xylitol is consumed in a dog?

-In humans, xylitol does not affect insulin production, yet in dogs they continue to metabolize it as glucose, causing their bodies to release large amounts of insulin (source).
+In humans, xylitol does not affect insulin production, yet in dogs they continue to metabolize it as glucose, causing their bodies to release large amounts of insulin (sourceOpens in a new tab.).

 This results in rapid drops in their blood sugar, which can be dangerous.